Heinair/ZeiyoCraft/README.md

 CREDITS :

-Heinair : Initiator of the project, main contributor
+Heinair : Programmation

-Wascar : Programming helper
+Wascar : Some help

 Mawadinger : Some textures